 Table 2.2.1 .
-Recommendations from the October 2014 South Atlantic SSC meeting for Atlantic migratory group king mackerel12 Table 2.2.2 .
-Recommendation for OFL from the October 2014 South Atlantic SSC meeting for Atlantic migratory group king mackerel Table 2.2.1.1.
+Recommendations from the October 2014 South Atlantic SSC meeting for Atlantic migratory group king mackerel Atlantic migratory group king mackerel.
+Table 2.2.1.1.
 Recommendations from the October 2014 South Atlantic SSC meeting for Atlantic king mackerel.
 ABC recommendations are in the shaded columns Table 2.2.2.1.
 Possible outcomes under Alternative 2 based on alternatives in Action 2-1.
-The recreational allocation is 62.9% and the commercial allocation is 37.1%15 Table 2.2.2.2 .
+The recreational allocation is 62.9% and the commercial allocation is 37.1% Table 2.2.2.2.
 Possible outcomes under Alternative 5 based on alternatives in Action 2-1.
-The recreational allocation is 62.9% and the commercial allocation is 37.1%17 Table 2.3.1.
-Information on gillnet trips landing shark and king mackerel in Florida from 2010- 201420 Table 2.4.3.
-Total king mackerel commercial landings from the Southern Zone, and percentages of the total landings under the potential split seasons.
-Table 2.6.1 .
-Stock benchmarks as proposed by the SEDAR 38 stock assessment of Gulf migratory group king mackerel33 Table 2.6.2 .
-Gulf SSC recommendations for ABC for Gulf migratory group king mackerel, using data resultant from SEDAR 38 (2014) Table 2.7.1 .
-Current commercial fishing zone allocations for Gulf migratory group king mackerel.
-34 Table 2.7.2 .
-Options for redistribution of commercial zone allocation for Gulf migratory group king mackerel by percentage.
-Table 2.8.2 .
-Resultant allocations based on options presented in Action 8.
-Alternative 3 would be dependent upon the landings reported in the year during which the recreational sector landed 80% of its allocation.
-Table 3.1.1.1.
-Annual commercial landings of king mackerel.
-45 Table 3.1.1.2.
+The recreational allocation is 62.9% and the commercial allocation is 37.1% Table 2.3.1 .
+Information on gillnet trips landing shark and king mackerel in Florida from 2010- 2014 Table 2.4.3.
+Total king mackerel commercial landings from the Southern Zone, and percentages of the total landings under the potential split seasons Table 2.6.1 .
+Stock benchmarks as proposed by the SEDAR 38 stock assessment of Gulf migratory group king mackerel using data resultant from SEDAR 38 (2014) Table 2.7.1 .
+Current commercial fishing zone allocations for Gulf migratory group king mackerel. mackerel King mackerel by percentage 1 1 Alternative 3 would be dependent upon the landings reported in the year during which the recreational sector landed 80% of its allocation Table 3.1.1.1.
+Annual commercial landings of king mackerel Table 3.1.1.2.
 Annual recreational landings of king mackerel Table 3.5.1.1 .
-Percentage of total commercial Gulf migratory group king mackerel landings by State for 2013.
-Table 3.5.1.2 .
-Percentage of total commercial Atlantic migratory group king mackerel landings by State for 2013.
-Table 3.5.1.3.
-Percentage of total recreational Gulf group king mackerel landings by State for 2014 Table 3.5.1.4.
-Percentage of total recreational Atlantic group king mackerel landings by State for 2014 Table 3.5.2.1.
-Top communities by number of dual permitted commercial king mackerel and commercial shark directed vessels Table 3.5.3.1 .
-Environmental justice rates and thresholds for counties in the Gulf region80 Table 3.5.3.1.
-Environmental justice rates and thresholds for counties in the Guil region region Table 4.2.1.
+Percentage of total commercial Gulf migratory group king mackerel landings by state for 2013 J contract the contract to the Table 3.5.1.3.
+Percentage of total recreational Gulf group king mackerel landings by state for 2014 Table 3.5.1.4.
+Percentage of total recreational Atlantic group king mackerel landings by state for 2014 commercial shark directed vessels Table 3.5.3.1.
+Environmental justice rates and thresholds for counties in the Gulf region77 Table 3.5.3.2 .
+Environmental justice rates and thresholds for counties in the South Atlantic region Table 4.2.1.
 Recommendations from the October 2014 SSC meeting for Atlantic Migratory Group King Mackerel.
-ABC recommendations are in the shaded columns STORD TABLE TARGETOR AND TOURISHING HUNGHING HIS HIS BRUNCH COMMING
+ABC recommendations are in the shaded columns Table 4.2.2.1.
+Possible outcomes under Alternative 2 based on which ABC is selected in Action 2-1.
+The recreational allocation is 62.9% and the commercial allocation is 37.1%94